 to see what timespans are missing.
 Again, this work is done by

-the retrieve
+the retrieve command.

 Chunking - Required timespans are split and arranged by N_S_L_C